-To treat a molar pregnancy, your health care provider will remove the molar tissue from your uterus with a procedure called dilation and curettage (D and C).
-A D and C is usually done as an outpatient procedure in a hospital.
+To treat a molar pregnancy, your health care provider will remove the molar tissue from your uterus with a procedure called dilation and curettage (D&C).
+A D&C is usually done as an outpatient procedure in a hospital.

 During the procedure, you'll receive local or general anesthesia and lie on your back with your legs in stirrups.
 Your health care provider will insert a speculum into your vagina, as in a pelvic exam, to see your cervix.
 He or she will then dilate your cervix and remove uterine tissue with a vacuum device.
-A D and C usually takes about 15 to 30 minutes.
+A D&C usually takes about 15 to 30 minutes.